camunda/camunda-docs/versioned_docs/version-1.3/components/best-practices/overview.md

 ## Camunda 7 specific best practices

-:::caution Camunda Platform 7
+:::caution  7
-The best practices in this section apply to Camunda Platform 7 only
+The best practices in this section apply to  7 only
 :::

 * Architecture